 “Things didn’t work out that much, you know.
 But I’ll never forget her.
 I think that she was a good woman.”
-Ron Pickford Rogers, Mary Pickford and Buddy Roger’s adopted son who later became homeless.
+Ron Pickford Rogers, Mary Pickford and Buddy Roger’s adopted son, who later became homeless.

-THE PICKFORD FAMILY portrait, probably taken in 1945, was most likely Mary Pickford’s and Buddy Roger’s first official photo with their two adopted children, baby Roxanne and Ronald “Ronnie” Charles Rogers, who had only been adopted around a year earlier.
-Standing next to his instant infant sister, and new mother and father, it is hard to imagine what he is thinking.
+THE PICKFORD FAMILY portrait, probably taken in 1945, was most likely Mary Pickford’s and Buddy Roger’s first official photo with their two adopted children, baby Roxanne and six-year-old Ronald “Ronnie” Charles Rogers, who had only been adopted a year earlier.
+Standing next to his instant infant sister and new mother and father, it is hard to imagine what Ronnie is thinking.
 After all, the two children had joined one of America’s most famous households.

-Pickford, originally born Gladys Marie Smith on April 8, 1892 in Toronto, Canada began her stage career at just five-years-old alongside her entire family – mother, Charlotte Hennessy, and sister Lottie and brother Jack Pickford.
-Together they crisscrossed America with the traveling theater troupes that were common at the turn of the last century and lasted until the film business transformed audiences’ taste and the many theater venues were renovated as cinema palaces.
-Just five feet tall, Pickford joined the motion picture business in its infancy and became so popular with audiences she was known as “America’s Sweetheart.”
-Her sweet face, long curly hair and slight figure became the nation’s young feminine ideal.
+Mary Pickford, originally born Gladys Marie Smith on April 8, 1892 in Toronto, Canada, began her stage career at just five-years-old, alongside her entire family: mother Charlotte Hennessy, sister Lottie, and brother Jack Pickford.
+Together they crisscrossed America, along with the hundreds of traveling theatre troupes that were common at the turn of the last century, and survived until the ‘moving picture’ business transformed audiences’ tastes.
+Many of the grand theatres they had performed in, including ones owned by my great uncle Louis B. Mayer in Haverhill, Massachusetts (near Boston) were renovated into cinema palaces.

 Paradoxically, Mary Pickford’s fame did not transfer to the ‘talkies’.
 Instead of fading into obscurity, though, she somehow made the leap from star to star-maker.
 There would be no other women with her status in the business end of Hollywood for at least 40-45 years.

-Yet, it was Rogers’ later career as a band leader of Hollywood orchestras and his marriage to Pickford that brought him the greatest recognition.
-When Buddy Rogers brought his bride-to-be to meet the family in Kansas, she caused the kind of sensation that can only occur when a mega star known to generations steps out of the screen and into real life.
+Yet, it was Rogers’ later career as a band leader of Hollywood orchestras, and then his marriage to Pickford that brought him the greatest recognition.
+When he brought his bride-to-be to meet the family in Kansas, she caused the kind of sensation that can only occur when a mega star, known to generations, steps out of the screen and into real life.

 Here is a news report from the day about her visit, one of the biggest events in the region’s history:

-Kansas City was quick to learn of what was amiss and contributed a long stream of autos to the crowds of visitors who poured into Olathe all day.
+“Kansas City was quick to learn of what was amiss and contributed a long stream of autos to the crowds of visitors who poured into Olathe all day.
 Many of them recognized the actress at Union Station and followed the Rogers’ auto.
 At the Methodist Church, Miss Pickford sat in a rear pew and heard BH, one of the three Rogers boys, sing in the choir.
 She was moved to tears by Rev. Eugene M. Frank’s Mother’s Day sermon and she accommodated practically the whole congregation that lined up outside after the services to shake her hand.

 In the Rogers’ parlor, she arose to greet the constant stream of old and not so old friends of the Rogers who called.
 Judge Rogers took her to town to show her the courthouse and she stopped in the streets to sign autograph books.
 Later she went out to the Rogers’ 160-acre farm, where BH, the manager, showed her the wheat, corn and oat crops, newly planted, and the six new calves, a horse, mule and chickens.